SkoolNotes/Taproot/2020BIO101/KBhBIO101ViralInfection.md

 - Viral genome copied repeatedly
 - Virus, then, **will be replicated within the nucleus** due to it needing the host polymerase to copy DNA

 Except!
-Poxvirade viruses carry their own polymerase, so they replicate in the cytoplasm by simply entering and re.
+Poxvirade viruses carry their own polymerase, so they replicate in the cytoplasm by simply entering and releasing the polymerease.

 ![Screen Shot 2020-10-12 at 11.09.46 PM.png](Screen Shot 2020-10-12 at 11.09.46 PM.png)

 **RNA Viruses**

 *How are viral mRNAs produced from the viral genome?*

 #### Packaging